NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README-san.md

 NAME               STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS    VOLUMEATTRIBUTESCLASS   AGE mysql-volume-san   Bound    pvc-1aae479e-4b27-4310-8bb2-71255134edf0   50Gi       RWO            fsx-basic-san   <unset>                 114m
 ```
+To see more details on how the PVC was defined, look at the `manifests/pvc-fsxn-san.yaml` file.

 If you want to see what was created on the FSxN file system, you can log into it and take a look.
 You will want to login as the 'fsxadmin' user, using the password stored in the AWS SecretsManager secret.